kshprenger/pds-seminar/051225/presentation/main.typ

 - Consists of two phases:
   1. Each validator determines which leader's vertices to order.
   2. Sequentially traverse these vertices backwards ordering the rest of vertices.
-- Ordering happens roughly between constructing of each wave (between leader's vertices rounds)
+- Ordering happens with roughly linear dependency on wave size
 - Larger waves size -> larger latency
 ]
 ]